Updates on dipolar anisotropy in local measurements of the Hubble constant from Cosmicflows-4: Data: Cosmicflows-4

 \section{Data: Cosmicflows-4}

 We use data from the Cosmicflows-4 (CF4) project, which provides many observational quantities in various complementary forms.
-The reference catalogue is described in \cite{Tully:2022rbj} and can be downloaded from the official archive webpage of the collaboration\footnote{\url{https://edd.ifa.hawaii.edu/dfirst.php?}.}.
-In the following, we will refer to it as CF4$_{obs}$.
+The reference catalogue is described in \cite{Tully:2022rbj}; in the following, we will refer to it as CF4.

 The CF4 catalog compiles distances for $55877$ galaxies in $38065$ groups.
 Multiple galaxies per group and diverse methodologies reduce distance uncertainties (specifically in distance moduli).
 Primary methods include the Tully–Fisher (TF) relation for spiral and the Fundamental Plane (FP) for elliptical galaxies, with smaller contributions from surface brightness fluctuations (SBF) and Type II supernovae (SNeII).
 These methods are complemented by SNeIa, Cepheid measurements, the Tip of the Red Giant Branch (TRGB) data and maser parallaxes.
-The latter three probes provide the absolute distance scale for the CF4$_{obs}$.

 An important point concerns the value of the Hubble constant $H_0$.
 Using the standard CF4 pipeline, which combines SNeIa, FP, TF, SBF, and SNeII measurements and calibrates them with Cepheids and TRGB, the team finds $H_0 = 74.6 \pm 0.8 \pm 3.0$ km s$^{-1}$ Mpc$^{-1}$.
-Direct calibration of SNeIa with TRGB, Cepheids, and masers yields $H_0 = 72.1$ km s$^{-1}$ Mpc$^{-1}$, closer to \textit{SH0ES} results \cite{Riess:2021jrx,Breuval:2024lsv}.
+Direct calibration of SNeIa with TRGB, Cepheids, and masers yields $H_0 = 72.1$ km s$^{-1}$ Mpc$^{-1}$, which matches \textit{SH0ES} results \cite{Riess:2021jrx,Breuval:2024lsv}.
 This is notable for two reasons: first, the \textit{Chicago Carnegie Hubble Program} (CCHP) finds a lower $H_0$ than \textit{SH0ES} \cite{Freedman:2024eph} using Cepheids and TRGB, though selection biases may play a role \cite{Riess:2024vfa,Li:2025lfp}; second, as the Hubble tension could be seen as a calibration issue \cite{Perivolaropoulos:2024yxv, Poulin:2024ken}, this shows that changing the calibration can shift $H_0$ by at least 2.5 km s$^{-1}$ Mpc$^{-1}$.
 For this reason, we focus on trends and relative variations rather than the absolute value of $H_0$.